vaginessa/dns-wiki/HOWTO-OrWall-together-with-AFWall.md

 Notice
 ------------

-With newer Orbot (15.0.1 RC-3) (Tor binary 0.2.6.10+) and Firefox (39+) releases, most of the mentioned steps are obsolete since most of all problems was fixed.
-Orbot does allow Brides which possible can bypass provider censorship and other blocking mechanism - together with the new implemented VPN configuration (both are not enabled by default) really all traffic goes trough the Tor network.
-The mentioned interface (see second method) allows the root user to select or deselected specific apps that goes through the entire network - that normally means we do not need any other external apps like OrWall/Orxy.
+* Starting with Orbot v15.0.1 RC-3+ & Tor binary v0.2.6.10+, Mozilla Firefox (39+) releases, most of the mentioned steps are obsolete because most of all problems got fixed.
+* Orbot does allow _Brides_ which can bypass provider censorship and other blocking mechanism — together with the new implemented VPN configuration (both are not enabled by default) really all traffic goes trough the Tor network.
+* The mentioned interface (see second method above) allows the root user to select or deselected specific apps that goes through the entire network — that normally means we do not need any other external apps like OrWall/Orxy.
 The rest can be controlled via AFWall+ itself (behind the firewall must be enabled for this).
-NFlog or Orbots own logging system will show the rest.
+* AFWall's NFlog or Orbots own integrated logging mechanism will show the rest and if there are any problems persisting.

+:warning: Please keep in mind that OrWall isn't anymore under active development since 2016.
+There are several project related problems (see GitHub issue tracker for more details) which are (still) unresolved. :warning:

 Useful Links
 ------------